 - 1. We are only responsible for the kit itself, but not for the samples consumed during the assay.
 The user should calculate the possible amount of the samples used in the whole test.
-Please reserve sufficient samples in advance. - Please predict the concentration before assaying.
-If values for these are not within the range of the standard curve, users must determine the optimal sample dilutions for their particular experiments.
-Sample should be diluted by 0.01mol/L PBS(PH=7.0-7.2). - 3.
-If the samples are not indicated in the manual, a preliminary experiment to determine the validity of the kit is necessary. - 4.
-Tissue or cell extraction samples prepared by chemical lysis buffer may cause unexpected ELISA results due to the impacts from certain chemicals.
+Please reserve sufficient samples in advance. - 2.
+Please predict the concentration before assaying.
+If values for these are not within the range of the standard curve, users must determine the optimal sample dilutions for their particular experiments. - 3.
+Serum/plasma samples require about a 2,000 fold dilution.
+For example, to prepare a 1:2,000 dilution of sample, transfer 20μL of sample to 380μL PBS.
+This yields a 1:20 dilution.
+Next, dilute the 1:20 sample by transferring 10μL to 990μL PBS.
+You now have a 1:2,000 dilution of your sample.
+Mix thoroughly at each stage.
+Sample should be diluted by 0.01mol/L PBS(PH=7.0-7.2).

-- 5. Due to the possibility of mismatching between antigen from other origin and antibody used in our kits (e.g., antibody targets conformational epitope rather than linear epitope), some native or recombinant proteins from other manufacturers may not be recognized by our products. - 6.
-Influenced by the factors including cell viability, cell number or sampling time, samples from cell culture supernatant may not be detected by the kit. - 7.
+- 4. If the samples are not indicated in the manual, a preliminary experiment to determine the validity of the kit is necessary. - 5.
+Tissue or cell extraction samples prepared by chemical lysis buffer may cause unexpected ELISA results due to the impacts from certain chemicals. - 6.
+Due to the possibility of mismatching between antigen from other origin and antibody used in our kits (e.g., antibody targets conformational epitope rather than linear epitope), some native or recombinant proteins from other manufacturers may not be recognized by our products. - 7.
+Influenced by the factors including cell viability, cell number or sampling time, samples from cell culture supernates may not be detected by the kit. - 8.
 Fresh samples without long time storage is recommended for the test.
 Otherwise, protein degradation and denaturalization may occur in those samples and finally lead to wrong results.